We compare quotes from all the leading insurers

 Full Medical Underwriting (FMU)

 Full Medical Underwriting (FMU) involves employees disclosing their complete medical history to the insurer.
 While this option typically results in the cheapest premiums, pre-existing conditions are likely to be excluded from coverage.
 However, employees are informed upfront about any exclusions that apply.
-Despite being cost-effective, FMU requires thorough paperwork as employees must declare their entire medical history.
+Despite being cost-effective, FMU requires thorough paperwork, as employees must declare their entire medical history.

 Moratorium Underwriting